microsoft/scitt-ccf-ledger/DEVELOPMENT.md

 # Development guidelines

-The following explains how to build, run, and test scitt-ccf-ledger outside of Docker.
+The following explains how to build, run, and test scitt-ccf-ledger.

 ## Development environment